 According to Statista research, the overall market size of the DMP (data management platform) services in Japan was forecasted to reach almost 11 billion Japanese yen by 2022.

 The basic function of a demand-side platform is to buy impressions and ease the interactions between advertisers and publishers.
-Once a platform is enriched with the insights from data management platform, DSP decides automatically which impression is better to bid on, targeting the right people.
-Besides, a robust DSP consists of an independent entity – a demand-side mobile platform, used by mobile media users.
+Once a platform is enriched with insights from the data management platform, DSP decides automatically which impression is better to bid on, targeting the right people.
+Besides, a robust DSP consists of an independent entity – a mobile DSP, used by mobile media users.

 Let’s compare: DMP vs DSP in details

-It may sound as there’s a subtle difference between DSP and DMP, but actually, there is a difference, particularly in:
+It may sound as if there’s a subtle difference between DSP and DMP, but actually, the contrast is huge, particularly in:

 |The way data is gathered||Demand-side platforms can collect data only from marketing campaigns.||Data management platforms might accumulate diverse sorts of data.|